Hotels and Accommodations in Old Quebec: Complete Guide

 Winter and Carnival

-Prefer Lower Town
+Favor the Lower Town

-Off-season: the bargain
+Low season: the bargain

 November and March are the quietest months.
-Prices drop, lines disappear, and Quebec City reveals its true face to curious travelers.
+Prices drop, lines disappear, and Quebec reveals its true face to curious travelers.

 ★ Insider

-Carrera Cafe, your breakfast pit stop
+The Carrera Cafe, your breakfast pit stop

-Discover Carrera Cafe
+Discover the Carrera Cafe

-View the menu Find us
+View the menu Find Us

 More articles